saeed1245/AI-Engineer-Roadmap/README.md

 ## Day 20
 Built Snake Game (Part 1) — practiced OOP, classes, and Turtle graphics to create the snake movement and screen setup.

+## Day 21
+Completed Snake Game (Part 2) — added food, collision detection, and scoreboard using OOP and inheritance.